Man In Custody Accused Of String Of Woodland ATM Robberies

 Here’s how police say he did it.

 The suspect was hiding in nearby bushes and would wait for cars to pull into the parking lot.
-As soon as a driver pulled up to the ATM, he would pull a weapon on them and demand cash.READ MORE: Wine Waste: The New Superfood?
+As soon as a driver pulled up to the ATM, he would pull a weapon on them and demand cash.READ MORE: Child Tax Credit: Parents Will Soon Get A Monthly Check, But For How Much?

 “In the first three, he used a firearm.
 In the last incident, he used a knife.
 He’s not taking anything other than the cash that’s coming from the atm,” said Sgt.
 Victoria Danzyl.